Shuai-Xie/pytorchjob-migration/README.md

 Note:

-- This solution imports a singleton migrator to register values, which can be reused in multiple python modules.
+- This solution imports a singleton migrator to register values, which can be reused in other python modules without instantiation.
-- But limitation is that `migrator.load_ckpt()` have to be invoked when all the migration variables have been registered.
+- However, the limitation is that `migrator.load_ckpt()` have to be invoked after all the migration variables have been registered.

 ## Example